sailingthroughemotion/sailingthroughemotion.github.io/preuf.md

 ## Independent, Pre-University Work

-### While there are many things we could (only doubtfully_ should_) say about the compulsory education system of the United States, I was lucky enough to have just enough free time to explore the many possible facets of digital art.
+### While there are many likely unpleasant things we could say about the compulsory education system of the United States, I was lucky enough to have just enough free time to explore the many possible facets of digital art.
 Here are a few exemplary pieces.

 ![Summer Glow](https://i.imgur.com/8SbfGmD.jpg)